A duality for Moore groups: More properties of the maximal tensor product

 For the inverse statement, we follow reasoning of Aristov.
 In \cite{aristov-sm} it is proved that a \cst-algebra is strict if and only if it is of bounded degree.
 Thus, we need to show that every $\omax$-algebra is of bounded degree.
-Suppose that $A$ is a $\omax$-algebra and there is an irreducible representation $\pi$ of $A$ of dimension $n$.
-Let $\{e_i\}_{i=1}^n$ be a basis in the space of representation of $\pi$, and let $\e_i(v)=\langle v,e_i\rangle$ be the coordinate functionals.
-Then by \cite[Lemma 1]{aristov} there exist elements $a_i\in A$, $i=1,\ldots,n$ (in notations of \cite{aristov}, $a_i=v_{i1}$) such that
+Suppose that $A$ is a $\omax$-algebra and there is an irreducible representation $\pi$ of $A$ of dimension at least $n$.
+Let $\{e_i\}_{i=1}^n$ be an orthonormal system in the space $H$ where $\pi$ acts, and let $\e_i$ be the corresponding coordinate functionals: $\e_i(v)=\langle v,e_i\rangle$, $v\in H$.
+The operator $q=\sum\limits_{i=1}^n \e_i e_i$ is the orthogonal projector onto the span of $e_1,\dots,e_n$, and in particular it is self-adjoint.